 The first line of defense is to have a good fence.
 Installing a fence around your yard or garden that extends at least two feet underground can prevent a wide variety of digging critters from gaining entry.
 Chicken wire makes a great fence for the garden, and the wire can also be used to create a roof, preventing flying and climbing critters from gaining access.

 Be warned that raccoons are excellent climbers, so the smoother your wall, the less chance they’ll simply scale it.
-Be sure to also trim any overhanging branches they might use to cross over a fence.
+Make sure to also trim any overhanging branches they might use to cross over a fence.

 A good deterrent will scare away numerous critters.
 Naturally, the downside to using most deterrents against a raccoon is that they quickly realize the scare tactic is nothing more than that.
 Motion-activated devices, such as sprinklers (here’s a good one), lights, and radios do have some limited effect, as do predator urine granules.